-- Completed application. - An Associate Degree in Criminal Justice, 60 college credits, or current employment with a sponsoring law enforcement agency. - Self-sponsored applicants must complete an NWTC application, form DJ-LE-330 (with essays completed), physician's assessment and have official college transcript(s) sent to NWTC.
+- Completed application. - An Associate Degree in Criminal Justice, 60 college credits, or current employment with a sponsoring law enforcement agency. - Self-sponsored applicants must complete an NWTC application, form DJ-LE-330 (with essays completed), physician's assessment and have official high school and college transcript(s) sent to the NWTC Public Safety Office.
 These candidates must also submit to a background check (at applicant's expense), physical fitness assessment and personal interview.
 Once accepted, these individuals must also complete a drug screen at their own expense. - Currently employed officers must complete the NWTC application and provide contact information for their agency training officer who will be required to submit a copy of the officer's DJ-LE-303 form and complete additional paperwork.
 For further details on the application process for employed officers, contact the NWTC Public Safety Department at (920) 491-2627.